Back to Blog

 Best for: Designers who want code-level control without writing code

-Strengths: Real CSS control, clean code output, CMS capabilities, better performance
+Strengths: Real CSS control, clean HTML output, genuine CMS capabilities, better performance than other builders

 WordPress

-Strengths: Infinite flexibility, massive ecosystem, you own everything
+Strengths: Infinite flexibility via plugins, massive ecosystem, you own the code

-Strengths: Maximum performance, complete design freedom, scales infinitely, you own everything
+Strengths: Maximum performance, complete design freedom, scales infinitely, you own everything, AI crawler ready

-Weaknesses: Higher upfront cost, requires developers for changes
+Weaknesses: Higher upfront cost, requires developers for structural changes

 What You're Actually Trading Off